 3. For Balinese therapy: Agung at East Day Spa

 Agung is East Day Spa’s most senior massage therapist and spa trainer, having worked the acclaimed SKYCITY refuge for 12 years.
 Her time at East was preceded by a decade in luxury spas in her native Bali, including the prestigious role of Spa Trainer at The Ritz-Carlton.
 With a forte in traditional Balinese massage as well as vast experience across all massage disciplines, a session with Agung is at once healing and relaxing; defined by her energy and holistic technique.

 The kind of massage that you could quite easily fall asleep to, prepare to enter a bona fide state of zen.
-Jess specialises in a gentle lymphatic massage using repetitive strokes, this is less about the physical outcome and more about achieving a sense of spiritual reprieve by way of pure relaxation.
+Catherine specialises in a gentle lymphatic massage using repetitive strokes, this is less about the physical outcome and more about achieving a sense of spiritual reprieve by way of pure relaxation.
 You.
 Are.
 Welcome.

 5. For deep tissue bliss: Esther at Forme Spa Mt Eden

 Having travelled extensively through South East Asia honing her skills as a therapist, Esther taps into Asian massage techniques and uses her arms and legs to give your muscles a firm work over and much needed stretch.
 Her deep tissue ‘Rock Me’ massage will see her use hot basalt stones to deliver the warm relaxation and leave you feeling decidedly unwound.

 6. For a Japanese touch: Aisha at So Spa